 Botox Therapy for OAB Near Phoenix

 The first thing that many people think of when they hear the brand name “Botox” is its use as a cosmetic treatment.
 For years, Botox has been used to reduce fine lines and wrinkles on the face, but this product can also be incredibly effective at addressing other issues, including overactive bladder (OAB)!
 The board-certified urologists at Southeast Valley Urology are highly trained in diagnosing and treating OAB.
-Call (480) 924-7333 to schedule an appointment at our office in Gilbert, AZ today!
+Call to schedule your consultation today!

 What Is Overactive Bladder?